Tornadoes of 2011: May 3 (New Zealand)

-On May 11, an upper-level low moved out of the Four Corners Region into the Central Plains, prompting a moderate-risk of severe weather from the SPC.
-The main threat from these storms was expected to be large hail, with a considerable region being given a 45 percent chance of hail.
-Later that day, the moderate-risk was discontinued and replaced by a large area under a slight-risk.
-According to the SPC, the issuance of a moderate risk was due to an "improper handling of ongoing storms."
-Tornadic activity during the event was scattered and consisted of short-lived events.
-In all, 16 tornadoes touched down across five states, Nebraska, Iowa, Missouri, Oklahoma, and Texas.
-In Iowa, twin EF1 tornadoes struck the city of Lenox, damaging several homes.
-Continuing eastward, the low became diffuse and produced scattered severe weather on May 12, 13, and 14, with tornadoes confirmed in Nebraska, Illinois, Louisiana, and Ohio.
+May 7 (Philippines)

+During Tropical Storm Aere, a tornado struck Calumpit, Bulacan, affecting about five hundred people.
+Initial reports noted no direct injuries, though officials investigated whether one heart-attack fatality was tornado-related.
+Subsequent NDRRMC reporting listed four houses destroyed and thirty-seven damaged in Calumpit.

+May 12 (Taiwan)

+A rare, short-lived tornado struck Xindian District, New Taipei City in the early afternoon.
+It overturned an SUV, tossed scooters, and damaged roofs and walls in a parking area.
+No casualties were reported.
+Forecasters attributed the event to frontal forcing and strong convection as a Meiyu front crossed northern Taiwan.

+May 18 (China)

+In the afternoon of May 18, a tornado rated EF2 struck Aohan Banner, Inner Mongolia.
+The storm collapsed three houses and damaged twelve mechanized wells in rural areas before dissipating.
+No fatalities were reported.

-May 21–26
+May 21–26 (United States)

 On May 21, a small system of thunderstorms began to develop in Brown County, Kansas.
 At the same time, another system formed to the southeast of Emporia, Kansas.
 The Brown County system developed produced a couple tornadoes over Shawnee County, Kansas, including one near Topeka that caused minor damage.
 Meanwhile, the Emporia system moved to the northeast, where an EF3 tornado heavily damaged the town of Reading, Kansas.
 One person was killed, several others were injured, and at least 20 houses were destroyed.
-Several other tornadoes touched down in the region that evening, all of which were in the EF0–EF1 range.
+Several other tornadoes occurred in the region that evening, all of which were in the EF0–EF1 range.

 A moderate risk of severe weather was issued for much of the Midwest south to Oklahoma for May 22.
 The first tornadic supercell that day developed in the mid-afternoon hours over the western Twin Cities with a swath of damage, especially in and around Minneapolis, Minnesota.
 An intense tornado also tracked towards Harmony, Minnesota that afternoon and a tornado emergency was issued.
-Late that afternoon, at about 5:15 p.m.
-CDT (2215 UTC), a very large and intense multiple-vortex tornado resulted in catastrophic damage in Joplin, Missouri.
-Many houses and businesses were flattened and some even were blown away in Joplin, the main hospital was heavily damaged and many people were reported to have been trapped in destroyed houses.
+Late that afternoon, at about 5:34 p.m.
+CDT (2234 UTC), a huge and abruptly powerful multiple-vortex tornado resulted in catastrophic damage in Joplin, Missouri.
+Many houses and businesses were flattened and some even were blown away in Joplin, the main hospital was heavily damaged resulting in total destruction two years after the event (despite sustaining low-end EF4 winds of around 175 mph, the tornados impact made the frame twist a few inches) and many people were reported to have been trapped in destroyed houses.
 The Weather Channel video showed entire communities flattened.
-Early reports suggested there were at least 125 fatalities, but the death toll was later confirmed to be much higher, exactly 158, with another 1,000+ injured.
+Early reports suggested there were at least 125 fatalities, but the direct death toll was eventually confirmed at 158, with another 1,000+ injured.
 This tornado was given a rating of EF5.